 Public Health Care In Belize

-You will also find private medical centers in major cities and a consultation will easily run to US$25. minimum.
-Even for the cost they are convenient and have parking, air conditioning, private hospital (about US$250. a day) and their own pharmacies.
+You will also find private medical centers in major cities.
+A consultation is US$25. minimum.
+For the relatively high cost they are convenient and have parking, air conditioning, private hospital (about US$250. a day) and their own pharmacies.

 For cruise ship passengers, the Pharmacy Express is located right inside the Tourism Village where they disembark in Belize city.